Five Trends Shaping the Future of Multi-Site Businesses

-With the rapid proliferation of Internet of Things (IoT)-connected devices, robotics, Artificial Intelligence (AI) and its subset machine learning (ML) into operation technologies, more and more businesses are adopting automated technologies and converting entire infrastructures into automated ones.
+With the rapid proliferation of Internet of Things (IoT)-connected devices, robotics, Artificial Intelligence (AI) and its subset artificial intelligence (ML) into operation technologies, more and more businesses are adopting automated technologies and converting entire infrastructures into automated ones.
 An automated environment contains control systems to manage diverse mechanical, electrical and electronic equipment.
 It includes bringing and managing different distributed control systems working in silos into a single smart platform.
 An ideal automated environment may include managing and monitoring various parameters including equipment health, HVAC & refrigeration systems, and related analysis and reporting, through a single software dashboard.

 It is a known fact that AI is everywhere today, and certainly in multi-site chains like retail, QSR, restaurants and bank branches where the energy consumption is not concentrated in a single large premises but spread over a vast geography.
 Through the help of AI-based sensors, pieces of equipment are connected through intelligent and open protocol edge level controllers which act like mini-building management systems in the store network.
 Facility managers can have more visibility into the store operation, enterprise-level compliance, remotely program and manage their crucial assets with minimal manual interventions.
 AI helps identify asset availability, capacity issues and performance degradation, providing predictive analytic insights to prevent breakdowns and create a shift in the maintenance practices towards a proactive approach from a traditional reactive mode.
 This helps facility managers make more data-driven decisions.